 Long Term Outcome of PPHN After Zoloft Exposure

 Persistent Pulmonary Hypertension of the Newborn (PPHN) is a serious condition characterized by sustained elevation of pulmonary vascular resistance after birth, leading to right-to-left shunting of blood across the ductus arteriosus or foramen ovale and severe hypoxemia.
 Clinical presentation typically includes respiratory distress, cyanosis, and a discrepancy between preductal and postductal oxygen saturation.
-Diagnosis is confirmed by echocardiography demonstrating elevated pulmonary artery pressure and right ventricular dysfunction.
-The condition carries significant morbidity and mortality, with long-term outcomes dependent on the severity of hypoxemia, response to treatment, and presence of associated comorbidities.
-Prognosis-related considerations for affected patients are critical.
-PPHN carries a mortality rate of 10-20% in severe cases, and survivors may experience long-term neurodevelopmental deficits, hearing loss, and chronic lung disease.
-The prognosis is influenced by the underlying cause, severity of hypoxemia, and timing of intervention.
-For infants exposed to Zoloft in utero, the timeline between exposure and documented harm is typically at birth, as PPHN presents shortly after delivery.
-The risk appears to be highest with late-gestation exposure, though the evidence snippets do not provide specific temporal data.
+Diagnosis is confirmed by echocardiography, which demonstrates elevated pulmonary artery pressure, right ventricular dysfunction, and evidence of extrapulmonary shunting.
+The condition carries significant morbidity and mortality, with long-term outcomes ranging from complete recovery to chronic pulmonary hypertension, neurodevelopmental impairment, or death.

 Zoloft Pharmacology and Adverse Effects